Avoiding a DWI in the New Year

 Were You or a Loved One Arrested for a DWI?

-If you or a relative were arrested for a DWI in Charlotte, the best thing to do is to contact an experienced criminal defense lawyer at Randall & Stump, PLLC.
+If you or a relative were arrested for a DWI in Charlotte, the best thing to do is to contact an experienced criminal defense lawyer at Randall & Stump, Criminal Defense Attorneys.
 By hiring an attorney, you can learn about your different options moving forward – which may include a reduction or dismissal of your charges.
 If the prosecutor is intent on pursuing your case, we will mount a strong defense.